Andrew Collins celebrates some of the great film director/composer collaborations, including Spielberg and Williams.

-Saturday Night At The Movies with Howard Goodall
+Saturday Night At The Movies with Andrew Collins

-Whether it’s original film soundtracks or classical music put to powerful effect on the big screen, Howard Goodall invites you to join him every Saturday at 17:00 on a weekly journey through the finest film scores in Saturday Night at the Movies.
+Whether it’s original film soundtracks or classical music put to powerful effect on the big screen, Classic FM invites you on a weekly journey through the finest film scores in Saturday Night at the Movies, every Saturday at 17:00.

 Many years ago, Bach composed cantatas and Mozart composed symphonies.
 They were the musical currency of the time; quite simply, they paid the bills.
 We’d argue that, were those composers alive in the 21st century, they would be composing film scores – and we’re delighted to champion this modern day form of classical music every Saturday evening on Classic FM.

 Often, Saturday Night at the Movies follows a particularly theme – anything from romantic films on Valentine’s Day to English soundtracks on St. George’s Day.
-Howard is always keen to discover new scores, too, and to pay tribute to film composers who deserve wider acclaim.
-So, if you’re a film music buff, do drop Howard a note with a few ideas.
+We are always keen to discover new scores, too, and to pay tribute to film composers who deserve wider acclaim.
+So, if you’re a film music buff, do drop us a note with a few ideas.
 And if you’re not, just enjoy this perfect teatime treat on a Saturday evening, as we whisk you away to Hollywood for two hours of the very best soundtracks.

 Powered by Facebook